 What Is Pregnancy Disability Under OFLA?

-Pregnancy disability is considered any time when you are disabled from your pregnancy, prenatal care or birth of a child (so, not extending to adopted or foster care children) and therefore unable to work due to a related health condition.
+Pregnancy disability is considered any time when you are a pregnant employee disabled from your pregnancy, prenatal care or birth of a child (so, not extending to adopted or foster care children) and therefore unable to work due to a related health condition.
 This is medically prescribed time off (e.g. bed-rest under doctor’s orders) or post-partum recovery which is customarily limited to 6-8 weeks after birth depending on whether you delivered vaginally or via C-section.
 Theoretically, the upper limit on pregnancy disability under OFLA is 12 weeks, so if for some reason you needed six weeks of bed-rest and then delivered vaginally, you could be entitled to 12 weeks of unpaid leave under this set of OFLA provisions.

 How Much Maternity Leave Do I Get Under the Parental Leave Provisions of OFLA?

 Parental leave may be taken for up to 12 weeks in addition to pregnancy disability leave in the same leave year.
 In other words, if you qualify for OFLA, you can use six to eight weeks of pregnancy disability leave, followed by 12 weeks of parental leave.
 Parental leave can be used for the adoption of a child or to take care of a child who becomes incapacitated so it is more broadly applicable than just to the birth of a child.